 On page you will find Frequently Asked Questions about the Encounter Scheme.
-Please read through this page carefully, and if you have further questions, don’t hesitate to contact the Encounter Coordinator.
+Please read through this page carefully, and if you have further questions, don’t hesitate to contact the Centre.
 When you are ready to apply head over to the Application Information page for Key Dates and Deadlines, the Application Form, Information on References and, Tips on filling in your Application.

 Am I eligible to apply?